 Well… life has forged ahead, and we have all of the normal distractions: kids, a dog, baseball and soccer games, mouths to feed, and bills to pay!
 Daily life is great and it’s fun, but sometimes the hustle leaves me feeling a little numb and uninspired.
 That’s when I find that long lost inspiration, through creativity.
 I also find it in nature, books and reading and sometimes, memories.
 It motivates me to look back on exciting times in my life when I was feeling my strongest and most beautiful.
 Times when change was in full swing and things were happening.
 Learning to ride horses when I was 8, the time right before I moved to Argentina (and then , actually being there) when my every moment was to eat, sleep, and breathe Tango (I was 29 at the time), getting married and giving birth to my kids, to name a few.
 This year, I’ve been contemplating different phases of my life in some depth, and every time I get through one of these periods, I’m inspired to make something else with these beautiful Seagulls.
-Maybe they’re my Spirit Animal?!!!
+Maybe they’re my Spirit Animal… or maybe just looking at them helps me dream about all the things I’ve yet to accomplish and all the places I’ve still to go.
 Whatever the case, they’re definitely my current source of inspiration!

 So, in the spirit of appreciating those beautiful, sandy, sunny memories, not from a place of longing, but from where I stand now, in celebration of youth and wild abandon, while always looking forward and moving ahead… and in the joy and satisfaction of right here and right now… here are my Seagull Bottle Stoppers that I hope will inspire you!
 Once again… soft warm sand, gentle ocean waves, birds flying free… are you with me?
 I’m feeling more relaxed already.

 Ok!
-Moving ahead!
+Enough with all the chitter chatter!
 Let’s get to work.
 Here is what you will need:

 - These Seagulls that you can buy on Etsy.